oxy-compsci/tech-in-the-news/README.md

   and there is certainly more incentive for Sony to purchase a multi-platform game studio.
   Nevertheless, it could also be in response to other huge acquisitions by Microsoft, including that of Zenimax Media Inc., the parent company of Bethesda.

+* [Your iPhone may soon be able accept contactless payments directly] (https://www.techradar.com/news/apple-is-taking-on-square-with-a-new-contactless-payments-system)

+  Apple is looking into making the iPhone a point of sale system by adding Square like payments into the iPhone.
+Apple paid the Canadian company Mobeewave, a company known for working on technology to accept payment via smartphones, roughly 100 million dollars.
+It is likely that the iPhones pre-existing near field communication (NFC) tech that is already used for apple pay will be used to make these payments possible.
+There already are companies like Square, recently renamed to Block, that offer a card reader attachment for the iPhone but Apple will be negating the need to have any device other than the iPhone itself.
+The article discusses whether or not Apple would allow other companies such as Square to use the new tech and as of now it is unknown.
+The feature could be released as soon as a couple of months from now as part of iOS 15.3.